 He is keen for students to develop not just their academic and research skills, but also to broaden their horizons on the opportunities available to sport and exercise graduates.
 He is keen to see exercise used as medicine for prevention and chronic disease management, and these areas are his teaching specialisms.

 He is the undergraduate admissions officer for SSES and programme director for the Sport and Exercise for Health degree.
 He is a great advocate of ‘practising what he preaches’ and prefers his bike, skateboard or micro-scooter to driving.
-In his spare time he enjoys kayaking, cycling, reading, live music and spending time on his allotment.
+In his spare time he enjoys kayaking, cycling, reading, live music and spending time walking his cocker spaniel or on his allotment.

 My current research interests relate to exercise in cardiac, stroke and Parkinson’s populations, but also the broader factors that impact on health and people’s ability to exercise and preserve, or improve their health and functional capacity.